parthsakpal07/DSA-JAVA/README.md

 ## 📌 About This Repository

 This repository tracks my personal journey of mastering **Data Structures and Algorithms** using **Java**.
-The goal is to develop a strong problem-solving mindset and prepare for placements and competitive exams (like CDS, etc.).
+The goal is to develop a strong problem-solving mindset.

 ---